 We set off, a dozen trainees, gravel crunching under our feet, toward the foreboding forest.
 We’d congregated at twilight to learn to hike in the dark.
 Like the rest of the greenhorns, I’d shown up with my flashlight because, obviously, we would need something to light the way.

 What we needed, according to our trainer, was time, not a torch.
 He said we would have all the light we needed—from the moon.
 After a thirty to forty-five minute adjustment period, our night vision would kick in and we would be able to see well enough to find our way in the dark.
 While there was some light when we assembled, darkness settled in as we wound our way between the oak, walnut, and sycamore trees towering above the trail.
 With slow, careful steps we followed him down the path toward the ravines that bordered the camp.
 I feared the night would swallow us whole.

-To hike at night is to experience the woods and the world differently—attentive to the senses that are often overshadowed by sight.
-Input from ears, nose, and skin become increasingly significant when you’re not under the influence of your eyes.
-You become more aware of what you hear, smell, and feel.
+To hike at night is to experience the woods and the world differently.
+We would be free to attend to the senses that are often overshadowed by sight.
+Input from ears, nose, and skin becomes increasingly significant when you’re not under the influence of your eyes.
+When you hike at night, you become more aware of what you hear, smell, and feel.

 Sometimes we walk in the dark because we want to.
 Sometimes we walk in the dark because we don’t have a choice.
 Sometimes, the landscape of a once-familiar life falls into shadow and the way forward becomes unclear.